viperleed/viperleed/doc/content/files/input/ivbeams.rst

 =======

 The IVBEAMS file lists the beams for which output should be generated.
-These are the beams for which the R-factors will be calculated, as well as those on which the structural optimization will run.
+These are the beams for which the |R factor|\ s will be calculated, as well as those on which the structural optimization will run.

 If no IVBEAMS file is found, but the file with experimental |IV| curves (:ref:`EXPBEAMS file<EXPBEAMS>`) is present, an IVBEAMS file will be